Hiroshi Fujimoto 1949-2014, cofounder of Monterey Gymnastics, passed away peacefully on February 28, 2014 following a courageous battle with cancer.

 Hiroshi also was a force in the world of gymnastics competition throughout the United States.
 He was State Chair of the Northern California Boys Gymnastics Association and USA Gymnastics Chair for the entire Western United States.
 His expertise in coaching and distinctive quiet and calm demeanor were well recognized throughout the sport at all levels.
 Over the years, Monterey Gymnastics Center was a favorite spot for national, international, and Olympic athletes to visit and workout with Hiroshi.

-After over 30 years at the Monterey – Dela Vina location, Hiroshi moved the Center to its present location in Sand City.
+After over 30 years at the Monterey – Dela Vina location, Hiroshi moved the Center to its present location in Sand City (FALL OF 2009).
 Along with longtime Head Coach and Program Director Jessica Rodriguez, the new center grew and continued its long legacy of excellence and commitment to Monterey Peninsula youth.
 It is now the oldest privately owned gymnastics center in the United States.

 Monterey Bay Academy of Gymnastics, Cheer, & Dance © 2013